gabegalindo24/montana-elk-harvest-clustering/README.md

 ### 🔑 Key Steps:
 1. **Data Cleaning & Preprocessing**
    - Converted `Residency` to integers
-   - Removed unnecessary columns
    - Prepared the dataset for clustering

 2. **Dimensionality Reduction with PCA**